Outer Banks Beach Safety Tips

 Beach Warning Flags

 It is extremely important to follow and understand warning flags at the beach.
 Warning flags are not only for your safety but for the safety of the lifeguards on duty.
 Make sure to watch for flags, know what they stand for, and respect them.
 RED means do not swim due to heavy currents, undertows, and/or dangerous surf.
 YELLOW means exercising extreme caution.
-Even if you don`t see large waves there could be rip currents and undertows that are very dangerous.
+Even if you don't see large waves there could be rip currents and undertows that are very dangerous.
+When there is a PURPLE flag, that indicates that there is marine life that could present concern.
 Always check with a lifeguard if you are unsure about conditions.

 Sun Exposure